 Speaking of asari, they prefer mating with other species instead of their own for additional genetic diversity.
 So, what does an asari need to attract a, say, human to meld with?
 It's even discussed ingame how members of three different species consider an asari attractive.
 It's also not unlikely that their breasts work as, well, breasts (i.e. for nursing.)

 The Draenei are blue alien space goats, about as far removed from terrestrial mammals as you'd wanna get.
 And yes, the females have boobies.
 Orcs are alien humanoids as well, and also about as far removed from terrestrial mammals as Draenei, and their females get boobies too.

 Some earth elementals and Titan creations have breasts as well.
 If the later can be hand waved as being replica of their creators, they are still made of rock or metal and don't even reproduce sexually.

 Female Forerunners of the Halo franchise have breasts.
-It's somewhat justified in that they were both created by the Precursors and are considered "brother species" by some.
+It's somewhat justified in that they and humanity were both created by the Precursors and are considered "brother species" by some, sharing many physical characteristic.